'let's make art' (online art experiences)

 AWAHIH teams up St. Vincent's Hospital to facilitate a monthly family night for a support group called KTAC (Kids Together Against Cancer) which is for families facing cancer.
 This group gives families a chance to commune with other families sharing similar experiences, and express themselves creatively with a thoughtfully-planned art project.

 "The media show is always a fun time and another great way to connect with our patients.
 We give step-by-step instructions that can be seen by anyone from their hospital room.
-It's like a silly version of the Bob Ross show!"
+It's like a kid-friendly version of the Bob Ross show!"

 AWAHIH is thankful for the selfless dedication of their volunteers!
 Volunteer artists come once a month and work directly with patients, their families, and the AWAHIH team.
 Other volunteers come when needed to help with special events.
 AWAHIH appreciates these special people for sharing their time, energy, and talents.
 We couldn't do what we do without our volunteers!